David Ferry (poet): Biography

-Before moving to his current home in Brookline, Massachusetts, Ferry lived across the Charles River in Cambridge, in the house where 19th century journalist and women's rights advocate Margaret Fuller lived before she joined the Brook Farm community.
+Before moving to Brookline, Massachusetts, Ferry lived across the Charles River in Cambridge, in the house where 19th century journalist and women's rights advocate Margaret Fuller lived before she joined the Brook Farm community.

+Ferry died in Lexington, Massachusetts on November 5, 2023, at the age of 99.

 Honors and awards

 In 2000, Ferry's book of new and selected poems and translations, entitled Of No Country I Know, received the Lenore Marshall Poetry Prize from the Academy of American Poets and the Rebekah Johnson Bobbitt National Prize for Poetry from the Library of Congress (for the best work of poetry for the previous two years).

 He is the author of a critically praised verse rendering of the Mesopotamian Epic of Gilgamesh.

 The poet W. S. Merwin has described Ferry's work as having an "assured quiet tone" that communicates "complexities of feeling with unfailing proportion and grace."

 Ferry is also a recipient of the Harold Morton Landon Translation Award.

 In 2011, Ferry was awarded the Ruth Lilly Poetry Prize.

 In 2012, Ferry was awarded the National Book Award for Poetry for his book Bewilderment (University of Chicago Press).
 Bewilderment was a finalist for the National Book Critics Circle Award (2012, Poetry).